Opinion | Who will march for Asian Americans after the killings in Atlanta?

 And xenophobia and misogyny often intersect.
 Less than a day after the appalling shootings in Atlanta, Cherokee County Sheriff Frank Reynolds said the suspect cited “sexual addiction” as his motivation and saw the spas he targeted as “a temptation for him that he wanted to eliminate.”

 With every casual “me love you long time” or “happy ending” joke, our culture hypersexualizes and dehumanizes Asian American women, portraying us as victims while treating us as targets.
-When New England Patriots owner Robert Kraft was accused of paying for an act of prostitution the cultural chit-chat, not to mention thousands of racist memes, focused on his right to privacy, or why he didn’t pick a classier joint.
+When New England Patriots owner Robert Kraft was accused of paying for an act of prostitution, the cultural chit-chat, not to mention thousands of racist memes, focused on his right to privacy, or why he didn’t pick a classier joint.
 Last year, Florida dropped the soliciting charges against Kraft but continued to pursue felony prostitution cases against some of the women involved — who law enforcement had initially presented as human trafficking victims.

 As I read the coverage of the Atlanta shootings, I was sad and angry and frustrated.
 I found myself thinking, If this were happening to any other racial group, we’d treat it differently.
 But I reminded myself that there’s nothing to gain from comparing the various and pervasive forms of racism and bias.